sydneybess7127/ista511-fires/README.md

 This is the final project for INFO-511 Foundations of Data Science class.
-I chose to do my topic on U.S. Wildfires and chose the visualization path, creating a multitude of graphs to answer the question: Have fires changed over the years and how?
+I chose to do my topic on U.S. Wildfires and chose the research path, creating a multitude of graphs  and models to answer the question: What factors contribute to the cause of fires?